MicrochipTech/aws-iot-zero-touch-secure-provisioning-kit/readme.md

 ## Releases

+### 2017-12-19
+- Updated CA scripts to use fixed set of extensions for CSR and certificate
+- Set fixed version of pyasn1_modules as new version broke cert2certdef.py

-# 2017-11-17
+### 2017-11-17
-- Updated firmware to v2.2.4 to bring in ATECC608A support with CryptoAuthLib 3.
+- Updated firmware to v2.2.4 to bring in ATECC608A support with CryptoAuthLib release 3.
-  Application now supports automatic pre-configuration of new ATECC508A and ATECC608A devices.
-Fixed a memory leak in the JSON parser.
+- Firmware now supports automatic pre-configuration of new ATECC508A and ATECC608A devices.
+- Fixed a memory leak in the JSON parsing.

-# 2017-9-26
+### 2017-9-26
 - Updated firmware to v2.2.2 to resolve DNS lookup issue

-# 2017-9-18
+### 2017-9-18
 - Initial release of software and firmware v2.2.1